Snow

 akoliver@sdsu.edu

-Peter Uhl is pursuing a PhD degree at the SDSU-UCI Joint Doctoral Program of the SDSU Computaional Science Research Center.
-Project: Modeling Cystic Fibrosis.
+Audrey Oliver is pursuing a PhD degree at the SDSU-UCI Joint Doctoral Program of the SDSU Computaional Science Research Center.
+Project: Modeling Dengue and HIV.

-Co-supervised with Dr. Kedar Uprety, Tribhuvan University, Nepal
+Co-supervised with Dr. Jivandhar Jnawali, Tribhuvan University, Nepal

-Khagendra Adhikari is pursuing a PhD degree at the Tribhuvan University, Nepal.
-Project: Modeling COVID-19 in Nepal.
+Ananta Upreti is pursuing a PhD degree at Tribhuvan University, Nepal.
+Project: Modeling dengue transmission in Nepal.

-Co-supervised with Dr. Kedar Uprety, Tribhuvan University, Nepal
+Co-supervised with Dr. Jivandhar Jnawali, Tribhuvan University, Nepal

-Ramesh Gautam is pursuing a PhD degree at the Tribhuvan University, Nepal.
-Project: Modeling Malaria in Nepal.
+Ganga D. C. is pursuing a PhD degree at Tribhuvan University, Nepal.
+Project: Modeling lumpy disease in animals.

-Co-supervised with Dr. Kedar Uprety, Tribhuvan University, Nepal
+Co-supervised with Dr. Khagendra Adhikari, Tribhuvan University, Nepal

-Anjana Pokharel is pursuing a PhD degree at the Tribhuvan University, Nepal.
-Project: Modeling Measles in Nepal.
+Nilam Kharel is pursuing a PhD degree at Tribhuvan University, Nepal.
+Project: Modeling Dengue Transmission in Eastern Nepal.

 xhu3914@sdsu.edu